 Evictions & Foreclosures During the COVID-19 Emergency

-Attorney General Maura Healey filed a new emergency regulation, 940 CMR 35.00, which immediately penalizes most collection efforts on debts.
+On March 27th Attorney General Maura Healey filed an emergency regulation, 940 CMR 35.00, which immediately penalized most collection efforts on debts.
 On page 3 of the regulation, section 35.03(1)(b) states:

 For the ninety (90) days following the effective date of this regulation or until the State of Emergency Period expires, whichever occurs first, it is an unfair or deceptive act or practice for any creditor, including a debt collector, to… initiate, threaten to initiate, or act upon any legal or equitable remedy for the garnishment, seizure, attachment, or withholding of wages, earnings, property or funds for the payment of a debt to a creditor

 Currently, you can resume collecting late fees, overlocking, and the lien process on June 25th (90 days after March 27th).
 That said, be sure to double check that the regulation has not been extended or a new regulation has not been imposed prior to re-starting the process.
 You will also want to double check with your local ordinances as they may have their own regulations put in place as well.
 Should the Attorney General extend the regulation, we recommend you consult with an attorney to analyze the risks of conducting lien sales vs. the losses you are accumulating from units that are in default.

 It would also be wise to ask the tenant if they are in default due to a COVID-related reason.
 If they respond affirmatively, you should absolutely not move forward with a lien sale on that tenant.